echasnovski/mini.nvim/README.md

 Collection of minimal, independent, and fast Lua modules dedicated to improve [Neovim](https://github.com/neovim/neovim) (version 0.5 and higher) experience.
 Think about it as "Swiss Army knife" among Neovim plugins: it has many different independent tools (modules) suitable for most common tasks.
 Each module can be used as a separate sub-plugin without any startup and usage overhead.

+If you want to help this project grow but don't know where to start, check out [contributing guides](CONTRIBUTING.md).

 ## Table of contents

 - [Installation](#installation)